 - Offering investigative interfaces that streamline the ad hoc process of gathering external unstructured information, including numbers, text, images and video.

-For document query and retrieval, we've been developing some interesting capabilities for image recognition using natural language processing that are showing remarkable results.
-In one test case, we reduced the time to identify, classify and analyze trade documents from 700 hours to a matter of minutes.
+For document query and retrieval, image recognition capabilities based on natural language processing techniques have shown remarkable results.
+In one test case, SAS reduced the time to identify, classify and analyze trade documents from 700 hours to a matter of minutes.

-In another pilot, we scanned approximately 9,000 SWIFT messages looking for things such as Palestinian boycott language.
+In another pilot, we scanned approximately 9,000 SWIFT messages looking at Palestinian boycott language.
 A human would need about five to seven minutes to review each message.
-During this pilot we found we could do image recognition and contextual analysis of those messages in less than one second per message.
+During this pilot, we found we could do image recognition and contextual analysis of those messages in less than one second per message.

-Much of the initial adoption of AI focuses on automating manual processes to reduce the costs of running a fraud and financial crimes front line.
+Much of the initial adoption of AI focuses on automating manual processes to reduce the costs of running an effective fraud and financial crimes investigation.
 Investigators shouldn’t spend their valuable time on rote tasks that machines can do better.
-An advanced, analytics-driven alert and case management solution can automatically:
+An advanced analytics-driven alert and case management solution that presents a single view of data can automatically:

 - Prioritize cases, recommend investigative steps and fast-track straightforward cases.

-- Enrich alerts with detail about the associated customers, accounts or beneficiaries.
+- Enrich alerts with details about the associated customers, accounts or beneficiaries.

 - Intelligently find and pull data for a case from internal databases or third-party data providers.

-- Autopopulate and prepare SARs for electronic filing if applicable.
+- Auto-populate and prepare suspicious activity alerts (SARs) for electronic filing if applicable.

 About the Authors